mxcube/mxcubeqt/docs/source/index.rst

 Latest news about the MXCuBE project can be found in the `project website <http://mxcube.github.io/mxcube/>`_.

-MXCuBE consist of separated data acquisition control layer and graphical user interface.
+MXCuBE consist of data acquisition control layer and a graphical user interface.

 .. rubric:: Data acquisition control

-Data acquisition control is based on Hardware Objects as Python classes associated with a configuration XML file.
-Hardware Objects are instanciated by the `Hardware Repository <http://github.com/mxcube/HardwareRepository>`_.
+Data acquisition control is based on HardwareObjects.
+HardwareObjects are python classes, each associated with a configuration XML file.
+Hardware Objects are instantiated by the `Hardware Repository <http://github.com/mxcube/HardwareRepository>`_.
 Each Hardware Object should be based on an abstract class, defining a common API for MXCuBE.
-Then, implementation differs at each site depending on hardware and beamline specificities.
+The implementation may then differ at sites depending on beamline equipment specificities.
 See the :doc:`design_overview` and :doc:`feature_overview` for more details.

 .. rubric:: Graphical user interface